 1) A mutual fund pools money from its many investors to purchase securities for the fund’s portfolio.
 The investors typically own a portion of their portfolio which includes many other instruments they can afford to purchase.
 The value of the investor’s share in that portfolio increases or decreases which is based on the value of the investments in the portfolio.

 2) Every mutual fund has a specific investment objective.
-Most of the investors invest their money in various types of mutual fund like stocks, bonds etc or a combination of these.
+Most of the investors invest their money in various types of mutual funds like stocks, bonds, etc or a combination of these.
 Within these fund investments, a Stock mutual fund is emphasizing on domestic or foreign stocks or any other particular industry whereas a bond fund may concentrate on investments for short term or long term maturities, or on government securities.

 3) A mutual fund distributes its income and capital gains.
-Any income received from stock dividends or bond interest to the shareholders along with any capital gains from the sale of securities is distributed, as the fund buys and sell the investments within the portfolio.
+Any income received from stock dividends or bond interest to the shareholders along with any capital gains from the sale of securities is distributed, as the fund buys and sells the investments within the portfolio.

 Advantages/ Benefits of Mutual Funds